 Included in the kit are a travel toothbrush, a small tube of Colgate toothpaste.
 The mints are appreciated, as is the pick/floss tool.
 There is also a United branded comb wrapped in plastic.
 Probably the most useful item here is the pen.
 How often do people need a pen to fill out immigration forms Score: 3

 I guess socks would fit in this category, but given this is a business class kit, there are predictably no pajamas or slippers.
 I expect most Business Class kits reviewed here to score poorly Score: 2

 While the kit itself is very nice, the products are included are nothing special, although it has the basics, so I would consider it average for a business class amenity kit.
 The bag brought the score up, but I think the average of 3.1 is about right if a little high.

 I also had the opportunity to use showers in Chicago in my way home.
-There were Cowshed branded shampoo, conditioner, and body wash available there.
+Cowshed branded shampoo, conditioner, and body wash are available there.
 There was also another identical toothbrush/toothpaste set as in the kit and some unbranded deodorant.
-There was no hand/body lotion as mentioned in the press release about the Cowshed launch.
+No hand/body lotion as mentioned in the press release about the Cowshed launch.
 Minor issue, but not surprising United dropping the ball a bit.